+The Safety & Security Director is responsible for the safety and security of the UTTC Community.
+The college maintains a security department to provide safety and security services on the campus.
 Uniformed security officers are on campus 24 hours a day, seven days a week.
-The security office is located in building 63.
-Members of the community who need assistance may call by dialing (701) 255-3285 ext.
-1200.
+The safety and security office is located in building 63.
+Members of the community who need assistance may call (701) 221-1700.